venashial/hermes/README.md

 ## Usage
 1. Get a webhook URL from an app like Discord.
 2. Get your Modrinth project ID.
-3. Enter them at a public instance listed below or on your own local instance.
+3. Enter both on a public instance listed below or on your own local instance.

 ## Public instances
 | Status | Uptime | URL |